allen-cell-animated/agave/README.md

 For windows:
 Make sure you are in an environment where vsvarsall has been run, e.g. a "VS2019 x64 Native Tools Command Prompt"

-Use official install of Qt 5.12.6.
+Use official install of Qt LTS 5.15.0.
 Use vcpkg to install boost, tiff, glm.
 Make sure the vcpkg target triplet is x64-windows.

 The build will pick up the first python version it sees.
 To explicitly select, run the build steps in a python virtual environment or use -DPYBIND11_PYTHON_VERSION=3.7 with cmake.